 You can now export data from a shared space customization to a file.
 You can then import the file to another shared space.
-For details, see Export and import spaces and space customization.
+For details, see Export and import spaces.

 Note: This is a technical preview feature.
 To enable it, contact Support.

 We've added customization options to emails sent from ALM Octane:

 Workspace admins can now add lists to workspaces in a shared space.
 For details, see Sharing lists between workspaces.